Eddie Hobbs: Television career

-During the run up to the 2007 Irish general election, Hobbs and his colleague Matt Cooper presented a political programme called Polls Apart on Irish TV station TV3, in which they interview the main Irish political party leaders about what they intend to do after the election, if they were to be elected into government.
+During the run-up to the 2007 Irish general election, Hobbs and Matt Cooper presented Polls Apart on TV3, in which they interviewed the main Irish political party leaders about their policy intentions.

 He co-presented RTÉ's The Consumer Show from 2010 to 2012.
-He quit the show in 2012 after concerns of being 'stifled'.
-He regularly appears in media debates on the nature of the Irish economic austerity policy heavily critical of the cross subsidisation of the public sector and inaction in dealing with Irish consumer insolvency.
-He presented My Civil War, a social history TV programme on the Irish Civil War with RTÉ's documentary unit.
-In November 2013 he presented an hour long pilot of 'The Give or Take Club' an experiment in social co-operation based in a rural town in a joint venture between Endemol, RTÉ, Independent Pictures and the presenter.
+He quit the show in 2012, citing concerns of being "stifled".

+Hobbs presented My Civil War, a social history television programme on the Irish Civil War, with RTÉ's documentary unit.

+In November 2013, he presented an hour-long pilot of The Give or Take Club, an experiment in social co-operation based in a rural town, in a joint venture between Endemol, RTÉ, Independent Pictures, and the presenter.

+Hobbs presents Counterpoint, a current affairs interview series on YouTube and other platforms, in which he interviews public figures on Irish and international policy topics.